mjordan/islandora_feeds/README.md

 You should map one of the fields in your source to Title in your target.
 The only other columns in your source you need to map are the ones you have defined in your target content type - you do not need to map any of the node properties unless you want to.

-Once you have configured the importer, you're ready to import your source conent.
+Once you have configured the importer, you're ready to import your source content like you would using any other Feeds importer.

 ## Notes